-- F. When the college has been closed by order of a public official for any health related reason, or when an employee's child's school or place of care has been closed for such a reason. - 11.8 A doctor's certificate may be required for sick leave absences of the employee that last more than five (5) consecutive days. - 11.9 Employees who qualify for the State's Sick Leave Buy Back program will be eligible for the following: - A. In January of the year following any year in which a minimum of sixty (60) days of leave for illness or injury is accrued, and each January thereafter, any eligible employee may exercise an option to receive remuneration for unused leave for illness or injury accumulated in the previous year at a rate equal to one (1) day's monetary compensation of the employee for each four (4) full days of accrued leave for illness or injury in excess of sixty (60) days. - B. Leave for illness or injury for which compensation has been received shall be deducted from accrued leave for illness or injury at the rate of four (4) days for every one (1) day's monetary compensation.
-PROVIDED, that no employee may receive compensation under this Section for any portion of leave for illness or injury accumulated at a rate in excess of one (1) day per month. - C. At the time of separation from College employment due to retirement or death, an eligible employee or the employee's estate shall receive remuneration at a rate equal to one (1) day's current monetary compensation of the employee for each four (4) full day's accrued leave for illness or injury. - D. Should the legislature revoke any benefits granted under this section, no affected employee shall be entitled thereafter to receive such benefits as a matter of contractual rights. - 11.10 In the event an employee is injured or becomes ill while on vacation leave, the employee may submit a written request to use sick leave and have the equivalent amount of vacation leave restored.
+Employees who qualify for the State's Sick Leave Buy Back program will be eligible for the following:

+- A. In January of the year following any year in which a minimum of sixty (60) days of leave for illness or injury is accrued, and each January thereafter, any eligible employee may exercise an option to receive remuneration for unused leave for illness or injury accumulated in the previous year at a rate equal to one (1) day's monetary compensation of the employee for each four (4) full days of accrued leave for illness or injury in excess of sixty (60) days. - B. Leave for illness or injury for which compensation has been received shall be deducted from accrued leave for illness or injury at the rate of four (4) days for every one (1) day's monetary compensation.
+PROVIDED, that no employee may receive compensation under this Section for any portion of leave for illness or injury accumulated at a rate in excess of one (1) day per month. - C. At the time of separation from College employment due to retirement or death, an eligible employee or the employee's estate shall receive remuneration at a rate equal to one (1) day's current monetary compensation of the employee for each four (4) full day's accrued leave for illness or injury. - D. Should the legislature revoke any benefits granted under this section, no affected employee shall be entitled thereafter to receive such benefits as a matter of contractual rights.

+11.10 Sick while on Vacation

+In the event an employee is injured or becomes ill while on vacation leave, the employee may submit a written request to use sick leave and have the equivalent amount of vacation leave restored.
 A written medical certificate may be required.
-Employees will be in a leave without pay status for each day's absence beyond accumulated sick leave. - 11.11 Employees will be in a leave without pay status for each day's absence beyond accumulated sick leave. - 11.12 Upon request by the employee, the College may allow an employee who has used all of their sick leave to use compensatory time, vacation leave, and personal holiday for sick leave purposes as provided in 11.7 above.
+Employees will be in a leave without pay status for each day's absence beyond accumulated sick leave.